sdbuchanan/HtB-Writeups-Retired/wall/wall.md

 poll([{fd=3, events=POLLIN}], 1, 0)     = 0 (Timeout)
 ```

 So I spent an awful long time right here.
-In trying to figure out why the exploit wasn't working I realized that creator of the box is conveniently the author of the exploit I was trying to execute -- Askar [@mohammadaskar2](https://twitter.com/mohammadaskar2?lang=en) -- I suppose he did not want it to be so easy to execute.
+In trying to figure out why the exploit wasn't working I realized that creator of the box is conveniently the author of the exploit I was trying to execute -- [@mohammadaskar2](https://twitter.com/mohammadaskar2?lang=en) -- I suppose he did not want it to be so easy to execute.
 In taking a look into the centreon config GUI (since we had the admin username and password and could log in) I located the field that we were getting 403'd on.

 ![Centreon Config](./images/centreon_misc.png)
 **Figure 3:** Centreon Config